Keshabpur Upazila: Points of interest

 The Home of Dhiraj Bhattacharya.
-He was born in a zamindar family of Panjia village, near Jessore, in British India.
-His father name was Lalit Mohan Bhattacharya.
+He was born in a Zamindar family in Panjia village, near Jessore, in British India.
+His father's name was Lalit Mohan Bhattacharya.
 He entered Mitra Institution, Kolkata and passed matriculation in 1923.
 He joined the Ashutosh College to study literature but could not finish his studies.
 He joined the police service before becoming an actor.

 Administration

-Keshabpur thana was turned into an upazila in 1983.
+Keshabpur Police Station was turned into an upazila in 1983.